3-minute read

-Regulations are in place to make sure employers take all necessary precautions to minimise the risk of injury.
-Read on to find out what steps employers can take to protect themselves and their employees.
+The regulations make sure all necessary precautions are taken to minimise the risk of injury.
+Read on to find out how to keep your employees safe while working at height and follow the safety guidelines.

 You’re considered working at height if: